benjaminfang/libnsl/README.md

-See the file COPYING for copying restrictions.
+# See the file COPYING for copying restrictions.
+## it repo is from others and consered for python nis module.
 This package contains the libnsl library.
 This library contains the public client interface for NIS(YP) and NIS+.